upenn-embedded/final-project-s25-cat/README.md

 Buck converter

-We have chosen a buck converter to 5 V because the raspberry pi and the
+We have chosen a buck converter to 5 V because the raspberry pi and ATMega both require a stable 5V input voltage, and the 1.5 V batteries in series can have a voltage of up to 6V.
+When the batteries can no longer provide a voltage above 5 V, they will be switched for fresh batteries.

 Raspberry Pi

-The raspberry pi will be used for image processing.
-We will be using this board instead of the ATMega because image processing is very computationally intensive, and we believe that using the ATMega would greatly limit the real-time
+The raspberry pi will be used for image processing, and will then send the navigation commands to the ATMega.
+We will be using this board instead of the ATMega because image processing is very computationally intensive, and we believe that using the ATMega would greatly limit the real-time performance of the system.

 Camera